mattermost/docs/source/configure/calls-deployment.rst

 Terminology
 -----------

-- **WebRTC**: The set of underlying protocols/specifications on top of which calls are implemented.
+- `WebRTC <https://bloggeek.me/webrtcglossary/webrtc-2/>`__: The set of underlying protocols/specifications on top of which calls are implemented.
 - **RTC (Real Time Connection)**: The real-time connection.
 This is the channel used to send media tracks (audio/video/screen).
 - **WS (WebSocket)**: The WebSocket connection.
 This is the channel used to set up a connection (signaling process).
-- **NAT (Network Address Translation)**: A networking technique to map IP addresses.
+- `NAT (Network Address Translation) <https://bloggeek.me/webrtcglossary/nat/>`__: A networking technique to map IP addresses.
-- **STUN (Session Traversal Utilities for NAT)**: A protocol/service used by WebRTC clients to help traversing NATs.
+- `STUN (Session Traversal Utilities for NAT) <https://bloggeek.me/webrtcglossary/stun/>`_: A protocol/service used by WebRTC clients to help traversing NATs.
 On the server side it's mainly used to figure out the public IP of the instance.
-- **TURN (Traversal Using Relays around NAT)**: A protocol/service used to help WebRTC clients behind strict firewalls connect to a call through media relay.
+- `TURN (Traversal Using Relays around NAT) <https://bloggeek.me/webrtcglossary/turn/>`_: A protocol/service used to help WebRTC clients behind strict firewalls connect to a call through media relay.

 Components
 ----------